mxmoss/pnsqc2021/index.md

 Enter the previously generated token (PAT) in the password field.

 ## Ex.
 4) Pull requests
-In this exercise we handle a pull request to our repository, then issue a pull request to an upstream repository
+In this exercise we handle a pull request to our repository, then issue a pull request to an upstream repository.

 ### a) Handle the pull request created in exercise 3.
+A good git practice is to make all changes to feature branches, then merge those changes into the main stream.

+Github makes this easy by default.
+In exercise 3 we created a feature where we updated the "learnings.txt' file and pushed it to the feature branch.

-In github, see the notification "Compare & pull request" Click the button to compare.
+Now in github, see the notification to "Compare & pull request" into the main branch.
+Click the button to compare.
 You will see a message whether the changes can be merged automatically.
 This would be the point to integrate either manual or automatic code reviews.
 Enter a reason for OK'ing the change and merge the pull request.